cseptesting/floatcsep/docs/examples/case_a.rst

         ├── model.dat
         └── region.txt

-Here, the catalog is simple and contains only one event
+The catalog contains only one event and is formatted in the